 Problem or Goal:

+The BEAST issue is a vulnerbility on the client side (web browser).
 For this attack to be carried out there are many requirements that need to fall into place.
 The attack in nature is difficult to exploit due to these requirements.
 For example, the attacker will need to be able to intercept all client network traffic as well as predict which HTTPS site the user will go to in the future.

 In particular, OpenSSL versions 0.9.6d or later (found in Junos 11.1R1 or ater) implement a feature, in which an empty TLS record is sent immediately, before sending a message.
 This empty TLS record causes a change in the CBC state, as in it triggers the a new IV message, which the attacker cannot predict.
 In OpenSSL versions 0.9.6d or later, by default, this protocol-level mitigation is enabled; which makes the Junos OS invulnerable to the BEAST attack.